 Other rules apply to family members of persons who have moved to Sweden to work or study.

-As the person living in Sweden, you must be able to support yourself and the members of your family who are applying for residence permits.
-You also need to have a home of sufficient size and standard for all of you to live in.
+If you live in Sweden, you must be able to support yourself, other people in your household, and the family members who are applying for a residence permit.
+You also need to have a home of sufficient size and standard for you to live in.

-The Swedish Migration Agency examines whether the maintenance requirement is fulfilled right away when an application is received.
-If you are living in Sweden and do not have a high enough income or a large enough home, your family member should not apply for a residence permit, and should instead wait until you fulfil the requirements.
+If you live in Sweden but do not have sufficient income or housing, your family member should not apply for a residence permit.
+Instead, she/he should wait until you fulfil these requirements.

 If you submit new information concerning the maintenance requirement after a decision has been made, the Swedish Migration Agency cannot reconsider the decision.
 However, the decision can be appealed to the Migration Court, but that means that the waiting time will be very long.
 A person who is going to move to you should therefore wait and only send in their application when you fulfil the requirements.

-You need to show that you have regular work-related income that enables you to support yourself and your family members who are applying for residence permits.
-Here are examples of what is counted as work-related income:
+You need to show that you have regular, work-related income that allows you to support yourself, other people in your household, and the family members who are applying for a residence permit.
+Work-related income includes, for example,